NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

 However, smartphones are powerful devices and there is a concrete need to have the location information on the device instantly (for example, for showing the location of the user in a navigation application while the device is indoors).
 Smartphones have location-dependent features, while most of the IoT devices do not have such features.
-For example, the Cat Tracker has no feature that depends on a location, it only reports the location to the cloud backend.
+For example, the nRF Asset Tracker has no feature that depends on a location, it only reports the location to the cloud backend.
-In this case, only the mobile app that visualizes the location of the Cat Tracker requires the location of the device.
+In this case, only the mobile app that visualizes the location of the nRF Asset Tracker requires the location of the device.

 .. note::